crismali/js_objects_gem/readme.md

 a Javascript like object in Ruby.
 Some documentation as well as what I assume will be frequently asked questions are below.
 ## Dependencies
-You'll need these gems to use Javascript Objects:
-* Ruby 1.9 or Ruby 2.0.
+Ruby 1.9 or Ruby 2.0.
 Might work on 1.8.7, but I haven't checked.
-* ActiveSupport (or at least the HashWithIndifferentAccess)
 ## How to install
 Y'know, the way you normally install gems.
 Either: ```gem install js_objects``` or add ```gem js_objects``` to your Gemfile and ```bundle install```.